Lisbon, Portugal skyline view over Rossio Square.

 Best Lisbon hotels around Avenida da Liberdade

-The 4-star Inspira Liberdade Boutique Hotel offers excellent value for money for gorgeous, eco-friendly upmarket accommodation.
+This 4-star boutique hotel offers excellent value for money for gorgeous, eco-friendly upmarket accommodation.
 If you enjoy spending time in hotels and making use of their spa facilities, wine tasting and other activities, this is the place to come.
 Their Mediterranean restaurant caters well to vegetarians and a range of food intolerances.
 Check availability and prices.

 Bairro Alto is one of Lisbon’s liveliest districts for nightlife.
-During the day, it looks pretty workaday but at night, ground floor doors are thrown open to reveal numerous bars and restaurants although most people hang out in the streets.
+During the day, it looks quiet and workaday but at night, ground floor doors are thrown open to reveal numerous bars and restaurants although most people hang out in the streets.
 There are some quirky shops around here and there’s some decent street art (and a lot of ugly graffiti).

 There are several quiet streets within this neighbourhood so I wouldn’t rule it out as a place to stay although it wouldn’t be my first choice.